MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

 4. Return to the live video feed to continue collaborating with call participants.

-## Sharing your space and viewing other shared spaces
+## Share your space and view other shared spaces

 ### On Dynamics 365 Remote Assist mobile